sthancock/gls_planner/README.md

 ## A note on physical limits

-The code above includes functions to estimate total laser shot energy, noise rates and instantaneous power.
-Note that some laser sources are not capable of supporting some of the instantaneous powers required.
+The code above includes functions to estimate total laser shot energy, noise rates and power peak.
+Note that some laser sources are not capable of supporting some of the peak powers required.

 ## Licensing